 Key Vocabulary Definition

 Time signature The rhythm following a clef

-Key signature The key of a piece of music depends on the flats and sharps in the music.
+Key signature The key of a piece of music depends or the flats and sharps in the music.

-Minim 0
+Minim

 Crotchet

-Dotted crotchet .
+Dotted crotchet

-Quaver 5.
+Quaver ) J

 Articulation change From spikey to flowy, to staccato to legato etc.

 Melodic change Levels of sound in music (soft to loud)

 Timbre change From soft to harsh

 Funk A mixture of soul, jazz, rhythm and blues